This study is currently recruiting participants.

 Healthy Volunteers:

-Healthy adults regardless of gender and ethnicity/race between the ages of 18 and 85 years old may be eligible to participate in this study.
+Healthy adults regardless of sex, and ethnicity/race between the ages of 18 and 85 years old may be eligible to participate in this study.
 Healthy volunteers must meet all the following inclusion criteria in order to participate in this study:

 Willing to allow storage of blood and tissue samples for future analyses.